Lut99/FileHeaderGenerator/README.md

 ![Example Header](images/header_example.png)

 The creation of a new header is really easy.
 Simply run the command: "Generate Header" from the command palette, type a discription for your file and hit enter.
 This description can, of course, also be added later on by editing the header manually.
+Note that when adding the header via the input box, it is automatically hard-wrapped to a total of 79 characters per line.

-From now on, the header is automatically updated each time you save the file to display the most recent edit time.
-If you want to disable this, just set the 'Auto Updated?' value to 'no' or remove it altogether.
+When the header is generated, it is automatically maintained (i.e., the 'Last Edited' date is updated) every time the file is saved.
+To stop this behaviour, set 'auto-update' to no or remove it altogether.

 ## Extension Settings